japer-technology/forgejo-society/README.md

 **Forgejo Society** is a self-hosted, local-first **cognitive forge** built on [Forgejo](https://forgejo.org/), running on Ubuntu hardware owned and governed by the project maintainers.
-It treats the forge â€” repositories, runners, issues, pull requests, and CI/CD â€” not merely as a place to store code, but as the operational substrate for a *society of agents*: governed AI agencies, critics, censors, and memory systems that together form a transparent, auditable cognitive ecology.
+It treats the forge repositories, runners, issues, pull requests, and CI/CD not merely as a place to store code, but as the operational substrate for a *society of agents*: governed AI agencies, critics, censors, and memory systems that together form a transparent, auditable cognitive ecology.